raggiadolf/cryptocurrencies/README.md

 Of course other filenames can be used than data.txt, input.txt and secret.txt

-In the secretsharing dir there are example data.txt and input.txt wich can be used to generate a secret to the secret.txt file.
+In the secretsharing dir there are example data.txt and input.txt which can be used to generate a secret to the secret.txt file.